joeldom/craftcove/README.md

 ### Concepts
 - OnlyBirds
 - Portfolio Landing page
+- project tiles

 ### To Do
 - Research: LinkPreview: to be used as a way to add work in repos/branches to a UI
 - Research: Bird watching cam API
-- Work on David's Landing Page
+- Work on D's Landing Page
   - add content tiles
   - type hierarchy
   - text effect
   - logo / favicon
+  - refactor stylesheets
+  - add SASS w maps
+  - /dir in /assets

 ### To Discuss
 - nice to haves
 - tech stack
+- aesthetic
+- copy & details

 ## Patterns